aws-amplify/amplify-ios-samples/PhotoSharing/README.md

 3. Set up API configuration

-The Amplify API category provides an interface for retrieving and persisting your model data.
+The Amplify API category provides an interface for retrieving and persisting your model data to the cloud.
 The API category comes with default built-in support for AWS AppSync.

 Add the Amplify API category to your project by running the following command:
 ```